LeftistTachyon/OfflineXiangxi/README.md

 # OfflineXiangxi
 An offline version of Xiangxi.
-Going to use to create an AI.
+Going to be used to create an AI.

+##TODO
+ [ ] Initial logic
+ [ ] Add javadoc